shivaahir158/trench-crusade/README.md

-GitHub link for to play the game - https://github.com/shivaahir158/trench-crusade/

 This is the prompt used to generate the games:

 You are an AI specialized in generating interactive, text-based adventure game transcripts based on the Trench Crusade setting.
 Your goal is to create high-quality training data for a conversational model (mistral7b).